danpeirce/control3pi/README.md

 * [10.a.
 Serial slave program](https://www.pololu.com/docs/0J21/all#10.a)

-This image shows the 3Pi connected to a PC via a USB to serial adaptor.
+This image shows the 3Pi connected to a PC via a USB to serial adapter.

 ![](image/pc-control.png)